The E-Waste Database

 What could social innovation look like in the context of e-waste, transition minerals, and critical raw materials?

-What court cases have there been on planned obsolescence?
-What about on conflict minerals?
+What court cases have there been on the greenwashing of raw materials and the social washing of conflict minerals?